| From left to right are Savannah College of Art & Design head coach Ashley

 University.
 9. Parker Watt, Stanford University.
 10. Robyn Nieman, University

+of Georgia.
 Individual Introductory Equitation: 1.
 Mara Bunderson, University of

 Wisconsin - Madison.
 2. Leticia Vaz, Cal Poly - Pomona.
 3. Emma Jennison,